Teacher Education Program (TEP)

 Gateways of Progression

-3. Admission to Student Teaching (Gateway 3)
+- Admission to Student Teaching (Gateway 3)

-4. Program Completion (Gateway 4)
+- Program Completion (Gateway 4)

-Gateway 1: Pre-Admission
+Gateway 1: Admission to Program

-The first gateway occurs once the student has declared a major in liberal studies (P-6 licensure), notifies the registrar’s office of intent to earn a teaching license at the secondary level (6-12 licensure) in English, Family & Consumer Sciences, History & Social Sciences, Mathematics, Biology, Chemistry, or Physics, and contacts the TEP secondary education coordinator.
+- declared a major in liberal studies (P-6 licensure), notifies the registrar’s office of intent to earn a teaching license at the secondary level (6-12 licensure) in English, Family and Consumer Sciences, History and Social Sciences, Biology, or Chemistry, and contacts the TEP secondary education coordinator.
 Candidates who plan to earn P-12 licensure in Health & Physical Education, Music, Spanish, Theatre Arts, and Visual Arts notify the registrar of this plan, notify their advisor in the designated discipline, and contact the secondary education coordinator.
-Please note that applying to TEP is the first step to becoming a teacher.
-TEP P-admission candidates may enroll in up to four education courses while completing all requirements for admission (Gateway 2).

 POSSIBLE EDUCATION COURSES: EDUC 140: Introduction to Teaching; EDUC 200: Educational Psychology; EDUC 215: Diversity in the Classroom; and EDUC 316 Strategies for Teaching Mathematics in the Elementary Classroom (elementary candidates only).

-Gateway 2: Admission to the Program
+Gateway 2: Admission to Teacher Candidacy

 NOTE: Candidates who already hold a bachelor’s degree and are seeking to fulfill requirements for certification and licensure must adhere to the same requirements as degree seeking candidates.